Registration requirements in Australia

 Refer to this summary to check if you require a public practice certificate or other prerequisites, and what the on-going obligations will be if you plan to provide certain types of public accounting services in Australia.

 This publication will help CPA Australia members understand the competencies required for review engagements.
-It is a joint publication from CPA Australia, the Institute of Chartered Accountants Australia (now Chartered Accountants Australia and New Zealand) and the Institute of Public Accountants.
+It is a joint publication from CPA Australia, the Chartered Accountants Australia and New Zealand and the Institute of Public Accountants.

 1. Registered company auditors and authorised audit companies